Cartridge (firearms): Manufacturing

+Workers annealing brass cartridge casings during World War I. The casings are placed onto revolving machines which pass them through a flame at the back, which relieves residual stress in the brass and prevents season cracking.

 Beginning in the 1860s, early metallic cartridges (e. g. for the Montigny mitrailleuse or the Snider–Enfield rifle) were produced similarly to the paper cartridges, with sides made from thick paper, but with copper (later brass) foil supporting the base of the cartridge and some more details in it holding the primer.
 In the 1870s, brass foil covered all of the cartridge, and the technology to make solid cases, in which the metallic cartridges described below were developed, but before the 1880s, it was far too expensive and time-consuming for mass production and the metallurgy was not yet perfected.

 To manufacture cases for cartridges, a sheet of brass is punched into disks.
 These disks go through a series of drawing dies.
 The disks are annealed and washed before moving to the next series of dies.
 The brass needs to be annealed to remove the work-hardening in the material and make the brass malleable again ready for the next series of dies.

 Manufacturing bullet jackets is similar to making brass cases: there is a series of drawing steps with annealing and washing.